ernestyalumni/CompPhys/moreCUDA/README.md

                       f;
             };
 ```
-where cudaChannelFormatKind is one of cudaChannelFormatKindSigned, cudaChannelFormatKindUnsigned, or cudaChannelFormatKindFloat.
+where `cudaChannelFormatKind` is one of `cudaChannelFormatKindSigned`, `cudaChannelFormatKindUnsigned`, or `cudaChannelFormatKindFloat`.

 e.g. from [3.2.11.1.1.
 Texture Object API of CUDA Toolkit 8 Documentation](http://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#abstract), and also [`./samples02/simpletransform.cu`](https://github.com/ernestyalumni/CompPhys/blob/master/moreCUDA/samples02/simpletransform.cu)
 ```